Once you have been accepted for studies at North Park University, you will receive a welcome packet that includes information on applying for a visa.

 Your acceptance letter proves that you have been invited to complete a particular track of studies at North Park.

-The I-901 fee (also called the SEVIS fee) is paid to the U.S. Government before you apply for a visa to study in the United States.
+The I-901 fee (also called the SEVIS fee) is paid to the U.S. government before you apply for a visa to study in the United States.
 It is not your visa fee.
-Instead, it is a fee that helps pay for the automated system that keeps track of international students and exchange visitors in the U.S.
+Rather, it is a fee that helps pay for the automated system that keeps track of international students and exchange visitors in the U.S.

 If you are studying English as a Second Language or applying to complete a degree program (bachelor's or master's) at North Park, you will probably receive a Form I-20.
 This form entitles you to apply for an F-1 visa.
 Please note that all undergraduate students will receive an I-20 form with a major of "liberal arts and sciences."
 You will be permitted to declare a major after your first semester at North Park, and we will update your I-20 at that time.